abevoelker/blog/source/_posts/2012-07-08-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 trouble supporting composite primary keys - check out the `OrderLine` table definition!

+### Finally, run the code

+Type `irb` to open up an interactive Ruby shell.
+To run the example code, simply type `require './example'`.
+If the code loaded successfully, you should simple see `=> true`.
+The rest of the commands will be entered from within this `irb` shell:

 ### Querying

 The adapter should handle most [queries][4] that DataMapper does.
 I will also